 Most of these questions will have been answered if you’ve worked with designers since the beginning of the process.
 If anything remains in terms of design, be sure to bring it up before the landing pages are finalized.
 For SEO, use tools like Moz, SEMRush, or Ahrefs to find search terms that match the topic of your articles (e.g. “how to create a knowledge base”).

-Also, consider how you’ll “distribute” the knowledge in your knowledge base.
-For example, with an effective customer support software, you can integrate your knowledge base to live chat.
+Also, consider how you’ll “distribute” the articles in your knowledge base.
+For example, with an effective customer support software, you can integrate your help docs into a live chat software.
 Customers will be able to browse through your articles via the widget that appears on any page they’re on.
 This is how they can get easy access to information.
 And, if your knowledge base doesn’t cover them, they can immediately reach out to a live agent from the same widget.

-After all the work you’ve put into the knowledge base, you hope everything will work.
+After all the work you’ve put to create a knowledge base, you hope everything will work.
 Well, sometimes things happen.
 Some articles may not turn out as well as others, the page structure might confuse some customers, and so on.

 Set up milestones periodically where you’ll collect all data.
 Involve your team to brainstorm fixes faster.
 Apply them and repeat.
 But the most important thing to remember is to act on feedback you receive; reports show that “79 percent of consumers who shared complaints about poor customer experience online had their complaints ignored.”
 And that means you risk losing customers to your competitors.
 Avoid that mistake and beat your competition to the punch.